I’m going to venture a guess, and say that you don’t actually want to be a digital nomad.

 Here’s one of my “office” views in Milan, Italy:

 The trip was great.
-We walked all over NYC, drank beer at Oktoberfest in Munich, hiked in the Dolomites, and went wine tasting in Tuscany – amongst many other memorable experiences.
+We walked all over NYC, drank beer at Oktoberfest in Munich, hiked in the Dolomites, and went wine tasting in Tuscany (my only regret was we didn’t make it down to Positano, which has been a bucket list thing for me for years.)

 And you know how successful I was?